If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 └─────────────────────────────────────────────────┘

-OpenCode communicates with the web container via docker exec (through the mounted Docker socket), giving it full CLI access to drush, composer, phpunit, phpstan, and any other tool in the web container.
+OpenCode communicates with the web container via SSH (ssh web), giving it full CLI access to drush, composer, phpunit, phpstan, and any other tool in the web container.
+SSH keys are auto-generated per project in .ddev/.agent-ssh-keys/.
 Playwright MCP is accessed over HTTP for browser automation and visual testing.

 | Command | Description |